“I Got Some Cooking to Do”

 Another Holmes cookbook worth investigating.
 It takes a more lighthearted, less scholarly approach than Rosenblatt and Sonnenschmidt’s Dining With Sherlock Holmes, stretching to recipes for foods that Holmes simply “might” have eaten, such as “Bohemian Scandal Pickled Eggs.” but it’s still great fun, and its cred is intact, thanks to the inclusion of several Sidney Paget pen and ink illustrations from The Strand.

-No less whimsical, although purpotedly for adults, is Sneaky Pie's Cookbook for Mystery Lovers by Sneaky Pie Brown (1999).
-Evidently cats don't just solve mysteries now.
-They also cook and write.
+No less whimsical, although purpotedly for adults.
+Evidently cats don’t just solve mysteries now — they also cook and write.
 About evenly divided into recipes for humans and four-legged animals, and leavened with anecdotes and off the cuff cooking tips, although the lack of any decent mice recipes may be disappointing for feline readers.

 This rather quirky entry features classics contributions from Sue Grafton (“Kinsey Millhone’s Peanut Butter and Pickle Sandwich”) and Robert B. Parker (Susan Silverman’s “How to Boil Water”), but there are also some more complex recipes from Donald Westlake, Liza Cody (“Bacon Buttie”), Lilian Jackson Braun, Anne Perry, Tony Hillerman, Carol O’Connell, Parnell Hall and Anthony Bourdain (“How to Cook Pasta without Getting Whacked”).
 WARNING: This product may contain puns.

-No Sneaky Pete here, but at least Koko and YumYum didn't presume to write this one, which features recipes culled from the popular series by Lillian Braun.
+No Sneaky Pete here, but at least Koko and YumYum didn’t presume to write this one, which features recipes culled from the popular series by Lillian Braun.
 Also included is a special section on cooking for kitties.
-But no mouse recipes!
+But once again a shocking lack of mouse recipes!

 Speaking of long-running, here are recipes taken from (or inspired by) her ever-popular series featuring forensic specialist Kay Scarpetta, including Miami-Style Chili with Beer (from All That Remains) and Jack Daniel’s Chocolate-Pecan Pie (The Body Farm).
 Just wash all the knives carefully, just in case, and be careful what you take out of the fridge.
 Kay does seem to bring her work home, after all…